The Gospel in 1 Peter: Key Bible Verses & Commentary

 The-Gospel-in-1-Peter.jpg

-Lord’s Library editors created this introductory guide to the Gospel in 1 Peter to showcase how the Scriptures reveal salvation by grace through faith in 1 Peter.
+Lord’s Library editors created this introductory guide to the Gospel in 1 Peter to showcase how the Scriptures reveal salvation by grace through faith.

-1 Peter also emphasizes the redemptive work of Christ as the foundation of the Gospel.
-Peter reminds the believers that they were “redeemed with the precious blood of Christ, as of a lamb without blemish and without spot” (1 Peter 1:19).
-This imagery connects the sacrificial death of Jesus to the Old Testament sacrificial system, underscoring the sufficiency and finality of His atonement.
-It emphasizes that salvation is not based on perishable things like silver or gold, but on the priceless sacrifice of Christ.
+1 Peter emphasizes the redemptive work of Christ as the foundation of the Gospel as well.
+The imagery, which we’ll see via the Scriptures below, connects the death of Jesus to the Old Testament sacrificial system, showcasing the sufficiency of His atonement.
+It cements that salvation is not based on perishable things like silver or gold but on the priceless sacrifice of Christ.

 The Gospel